DavesCodeMusings/mqttbaby/README.md

 Writing the sketch to an 8266 microcontroller will create a basic system than sends a periodic ping to an MQTT server.
 Publishing data from attached sensors should simply be a matter of adding a function to the loop.

 ## How to use it
 You'll first want to be familiar with using the Arduino IDE for ESP2866 devices.
 There are several internet tutorials on this topic along with the [official project](https://github.com/esp8266/Arduino) to get you going.
 You'll also need an MQTT server and a home automation system to integrate with.
-My [CloudPi](https://github.com/DavesCodeMusings/CloudPi) project may be helpful if you don't have MQTT or home automation installed yet.
+The [CloudPi](https://github.com/DavesCodeMusings/CloudPi) project may be helpful if you don't have MQTT or home automation installed yet.

 Once you have the prerequisites out of the way, here are the steps to get started.
 1. Use the Arduino IDE to flash the mqttbaby.ino sketch.